-The siting of towers shall conform to the following space requirements:

-- (a) Any tower site shall be served by a parking/loading space. - (b) Any tower site from a paved road shall at a minimum have hard-surfacing of the parking/loading spaces and driveways to the site.
+- (a) The siting of towers shall conform to the following space requirements: - (i) Any tower site shall be served by a parking/loading space. - (ii) Any tower site lying 50 metres or less from a paved road shall be paved. - (iii) Where a tower site is more than 50 metres from a paved road, hard-surfacing of the parking/loading spaces and driveways shall not be required for those portions of the site lying more than 50 metres from any paved road.